apache/parquet-format/LogicalTypes.md

   `optional` or `required` and determines whether the list is nullable.
 * The middle level, named `list`, must be a repeated group with a single field named `element`.
 * The `element` field encodes the list's element type and repetition.
+Element repetition must be `required` or `optional`.

 The following examples demonstrate two of the possible lists of string values.